UsernameIsJoe/Space-Quality-Scoring/README.md

 ## What's Next

 Combine this with sentiment analysis to explore how objective image-based scoring aligns with subjective emotional responses.
-(Updated, please run "machin_view.ipynb" to get the analysis)
+(Updated, please run "machine_view.ipynb" to get the analysis)